 Should you decide to use these sections, keep your wording short and keyword-dense.
-For example, your Certification section can include credentials such as Java Developer, with only the name and initials included.
+For example, your Certification section can include credentials such as Java & XML Developer, with only the name and initials included.

 A COO in the real estate industry could also add several Projects entitled Commercial Real Estate – NYC to show proficiency in overseeing large-city construction efforts.

 In the Honors & Awards section, you can add accolades that begin with your desired job title (Senior Sales Executive winning President’s Club for 5 years).